Docs and Files

 Adding standalone files to your Project

-First, go to the Project and click the Docs & Files option.
-Then, click the green "+New" button.
+First, go to the Project and click the Docs & Files tool.
+Then, click the +New button located on the top-left.
 You can select files from your computer, or drag and drop them.

-Screenshot of the Docs & Files tool with an arrow pointing to the green New button
+Screenshot of the Docs & Files tool with an arrow pointing to the +New button on the top-left corner

 After you've added the files, you can change their file name, add extra notes or notify users on the project: